US STOCKS-Beaten-down Wall St slammed by recession fears

 Among Wall Street bank stocks, Citigroup Inc (C.N) lost 6.3 percent to $27.98 and Morgan Stanley (MS.N) shed 4.8 percent to $16.20.

 Economists at Morgan Stanley lowered the outlook for global growth and said the United States and the euro zone are "dangerously close to recession."
-(Reporting by Ashley Lau; Additional reporting by Caroline Valetkevitch and Ryan Vlastelica; Editing by Kenneth Barry)
+(Reporting by Ashley Lau; Additional reporting by Ryan Vlastelica; Editing by Kenneth Barry)

 * Trump says to make "phenomenal" tax announcement in few weeks